5 TIPS TO KNOW WHEN VISITING GIVERNY: The Gardens and House of artist Claude Monet

 4. You may feel inspired.
 Monet helped to inspire the Giverny Colony of impressionist artists who started living there circa 1887.
 If you're a beginner, don't worry, the gift shop will help you get started.
 You can also take home a little bit of Monet with you in many forms from socks to umbrellas.

-5. You should know that the house and gardens were declared public in 1980 after extensive renovations and the creation of The Foundation Claude Monet.
-We certainly thank them for that because it makes touring the Gardens and the House possible.
-You can tour on your own or take a guided tour.
+5. The house and gardens were declared public in 1980 after extensive renovations and the creation of The Foundation Claude Monet.
+You can walk around on your own or take a guided tour.

 The Gardens from the House: a view to be envied